 - Spending quality time with our husband can be ministry.

-If you’ve been reading my blog for awhile, you know that one of the few things I’m really passionate about is encouraging and equipping women to live called for the glory of God by inspiring them to cultivate cross-centered hearts and homes.
+If you’ve been reading my blog for awhile, you know that one of the few things I’m really passionate about is encouraging and equipping women to live by God’s grace and for His glory by inspiring them to cultivate cross-centered hearts and homes.
 One of the ways we do this is by striving to minister where we are.
 How and where we serve the Lord changes with every stage and season of life.

 I’m currently in a season of sometimes sleepless nights and exhausting days.
 God has been working on my heart and renewing my desire to serve my husband and children.
 God has called me home.
 This is where the main focus of my heart truly is and where it must remain in order to minister in the capacity that the Lord has led me.